hargon24/hargon24.github.io/_pages/English.md

 Experiences
 ======
 ## Work
-- 2022-04 - present: NLP Engineer & Researcher @ Fintech company.
+- 2022-04 - present: NLP Engineer & Researcher @ Money Forward, Inc (Fintech company).
 - 2019-04 - 2022-03: ML Researcher @ Manufacturer of multifunctional printer.
   - 2020-11 - 2022-03: IT Engineer @ Manufacturer of camera and film products (as a secondee).